Md-Khid/COVID-19_Country_Grouping/README.md

 For 2021 cluster groupings, it can be seen that 75.7% of the countries are in Cluster 1 (Low Covid-19 risk), 5.4% in Cluster 2 (Moderate Covid-19 risk) and 18.9% in Cluster 3 (High Covid-19 risk).

-For 2022 cluster groupings, 73% of the countries are in Cluster 1 (Low Covid-19 risk), 24.3% in Cluster 2 (Moderate Covid-19 risk) and 2.7% in Cluster 3 (High Covid-19 risk); see Figure 4.3.4 and 4.3.5.
+For 2022 cluster groupings, 73% of the countries are in Cluster 1 (Low Covid-19 risk), 24.3% in Cluster 2 (Moderate Covid-19 risk) and 2.7% in Cluster 3 (High Covid-19 risk).

 #### Predictor of Importance